-Upload the service account JSON file you created when following the steps above.
-The JSON file contains the credentials your Metabase application will need to read and query your dataset, as defined by the roles you added to the service account.
+The JSON file contains the credentials your Metabase application will need to access BigQuery datasets, as defined by the roles you added to the service account.
 If you need to add additional roles, you have to create another service account, download the JSON file, and upload the file to Metabase.

-Here you can specify which datasets you want to sync and scan.
+You can specify which BigQuery datasets you want to sync and scan.
 Options are:

 - Only these…

 For the Only these and All except options, you can input a comma-separated list of values to tell Metabase which datasets you want to include (or exclude).
 For example:

 Let’s say you have three datasets: foo, bar, and baz.

 - If you have Only these… set, and enter the string

 - If you have All except… set, and enter the string

 Note that only the

 * wildcard is supported; you can’t use other special characters or regexes.